RaminFerdos/MSC_Thesis_IG_Bot/README.md

 # MSC_Thesis
-This repository is for hosting my iteration of Instagram bot for my master of science thesis.
-This Bot generally going to extract information from a page performance and comments and save them in a csv file. beside the bot other code segments of my msc thesis is also hosted here. please be informed that as long as this project is a work in progress, it will stay private and as soon as my defence session is withheld i will make this repo public.
+This repository is for hosting data science research regarding a CSR campaign (bekhatereman) in which we assessed effectiveness based on advertising cost and sentiment analysis. related data and files regarding the matter can be find here.